webmaeistro/devz-docz/infrasec/charter.md

 ## How I Got Here

-At Martin's experience, the InfraSec practice covers both infrastructure engineering and security engineering, two fields that provide the foundation for the user-facing work that my application engineering practice focuses on building.
+At I, the InfraSec practice covers both infrastructure engineering and security engineering, two fields that provide the foundation for the user-facing work that my application engineering practice focuses on building.
 This is a practice that has been evolving in its modern